MmdBay/Manage-accounts-Store/README.md

 - Styled Components
 - SqLite DB

-## The following libraries are also used.
+## The following libraries are also used

 - axios
 - body-parser